NM711/LexerRuleGenerator/readme.md

 As a someone who has recently gotten into interpreters and language design I have needed to build lexers, which by themselves are quite easy to build but, they are also quite annoying.
 So I decided to make this tool, in order to simplify the tokenization process in future projects.
+I would not say it is perfect but, this is my attempt to make a configurable lexer.

 BioGen is a relatively simple lexer rule generator it provides an easy to use api, in which you can declare different token rules, transitions, and also set different options related to them.